Jason2Brownlee/QuakeOfficialArchive/README.md

 1999 Dec 21 | [q1source.zip](bin/q1source.zip) | Quake engine source code under GPL.
 2000 May 04 | [qw-qc.tar.gz](bin/qw-qc.tar.gz) | Quakeworld QuakeC source code.
 2000 May 09 | [q1tools_gpl.tgz](bin/q1tools_gpl.tgz) | Quake tools source code under GPL.

+* No Link indicates that there is evidence for the file but I have not located a copy to add to the archive yet.

 ## About This Project